radinformatics/singularity-environments/README.md

 ## Step 2.
 Transfer the contained environment to your cluster

 You are likely familiar with FTP, or hopefully your cluster uses a secure file transfer (sFTP).
 You can also use a command line tool [scp](https://www.garron.me/en/articles/scp.html).
 For the Sherlock cluster at Stanford, since I use Linux (Ubuntu), my preference is for [gftp](http://www.howtogeek.com/howto/ubuntu/install-and-use-the-gftp-client-on-ubuntu-linux/).

+### Likely to change
+The definition files are (likely) going to take on a common name, `Singularity` akin to a `Dockerfile` and we will have one per folder.
+For now we will maintain these names and build script.

 ## Step 3.
 Add the executable to your path